-e-Scrap for Camp was created by Sunnking in 2010 to support Camp Good Days and Special Times.
-Funds raised through recycling electronics are donated to improve the quality of life for children, adults, and families whose lives have been touched by cancer.
-The combined efforts of this annual event make a huge difference, not only in the lives of the people affected by this dreaded disease but also by ensuring the safe and responsible recycling of tons of electronics.
+Sunnking created e-Scrap for Camp in 2010 to support Camp Good Days and Special Times.
+Funds raised through recycling local business electronics are donated to improve the quality of life for children, adults, and families whose lives have been touched by cancer.
+This annual event's combined efforts make a huge difference, not only to those affected by this dreaded disease but also by ensuring the safe and responsible recycling of tons of unwanted devices.

-2020 will mark the 10th e-Scrap for Camp fundraising campaign.
-In the first nine years, over 4 million lbs. of electronics were collected and recycled, resulting in over$100,000 donated to Camp Good Days on behalf of Sunnking.
+2021 will mark the 11th e-Scrap for Camp fundraising campaign.
+Over 5 million lbs. of electronics have been collected and recycled in the program's first ten years, resulting in over$114,000 donated to Camp Good Days on behalf of Sunnking.

-Rochester and Buffalo area businesses and organizations are encouraged to gather electronics from their employees, friends and family members for a two week period.
-Sunnking provides boxes to collect items, and will pick them up for FREE!
+Buffalo, Rochester, and Utica area businesses and organizations are encouraged to gather electronics from their employees, friends, and family members for two weeks.
+Sunnking provides boxes to collect items and will pick them up for FREE!
 For every pound of electronics that Sunnking recycles from your organization, a portion of the proceeds is donated to Camp Good Days to fund future programs.

-Founded in 2000, Sunnking, Inc. is New York State's first R2 Certified electronics recycling, data destruction, & asset management company dealing in end of life electronic equipment.
-With facilities located in Buffalo, Brockport, and Syracuse, NY, Sunnking specializes in collecting, refurbishing, reselling, and recycling electronic products from residential and commercial customers.
+Founded in 2000, Sunnking, Inc. is New York State's first R2 Certified electronics recycling, data destruction, & asset management company dealing in end-of-life electronic equipment.
+With facilities located in Buffalo, Brockport, and Utica, NY, Sunnking specializes in collecting, refurbishing, reselling, and recycling electronic products from residential and commercial customers.